THE NORTH SHORE EMERGENCY ASSOCIATION

 telephone link was established to the weather service which enabled our

 trained spotters to report sightings using the repeater.
-NSEA has sponsored
+NSEA has in the past

-training seminars and lectures by N.O.A.A. personnel for members and other
+sponsored training seminars and lectures by N.O.A.A. personnel for members and

 "Operation Skywarn" Severe Weather Spotting